jfree/jcommon/README.md

-THE JCOMMON CLASS LIBRARY: Version 1.0.19
+THE JCOMMON CLASS LIBRARY: Version 1.0.20
 =========================================

-30 August 2013.
+01 September 2013.

 (C)opyright, 2000-2013, by Object Refinery Limited and Contributors.